Pinegrow/PinegrowDevelopersDocumentation/Templates and Resources.md

 # Adding Templates and Resources
 ## Overview
 Plugins can optionally offer a variety of resources to the user.
-This can include HTML, CSS, and JavaScript files.
+This can include HTML, CSS, PHP, and JavaScript files, basically any file that you want to use in your project.
 These resources are copied from the plugin either upon activation of the library from the "Manage libraries & plugins..." menu or when a plugin HTML template is saved as a project.

 ## Templates
 ---
 ## Overview
-Templates are optional pre-made HTML pages that can include anything from a basic HTML document, to a page that is already populated with a large amount of code.
+Templates are optional pre-made HTML pages that can include anything from a basic document, to a page that is already populated with a large amount of code.
 Typically, at minimum, a template will contain the basic HTML boilerplate, plus plugin specific CSS links (either local or remote) and/or JavaScript (either in page scripts or links to local or remote files).
 These templates are added using the ```addTemplateProjectFromResourceFolder``` constructor.
 ### __addTemplateProjectFromResourceFolder ( template_folder, done, index, filter_func, skip_add_to_templates, absolute_folder )__
 This function is used when constructing a plugin that provides one or more templates as a base for the user.
 For example, the stock Bootstrap 4 framework provides 19 starter templates when the user clicks on "New page or project".